wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-permissions-consent/includes/2-understand-permissions-consent.md

 The Microsoft identity platform implements the OAuth 2.0 authorization protocol.
-This protocol is a method that a third-party app can access web-hosted resources on behalf of a user.
-The web-hosted resources can define a set of permissions that can be used to implement functionality in smaller chucks.
+This protocol is a method that a third-party app can use to access web-hosted resources on behalf of a user.
+The web-hosted resources can define a set of permissions that can be used to implement functionality in smaller chunks.

 In this unit, you’ll learn about the different types of permissions supported by the Microsoft identity platform and the consent experience that users and admins must go through to grant permission requests to apps.